Located in Gibson Center for the Arts, Kohl Gallery is Washington College's flagship venue for visual arts programming

 Kohl Gallery is located on the first floor of the Gibson Center for the Arts.
 Parking is available in the lot behind Gibson and in the lots next to the Roy Kirby, Jr. Stadium.
 Please use the spots marked Visitor if parking prior to 3pm.

-We look forward to returning to regular Gallery Hours:
+We look forward to returning to regular gallery hours this Fall.

 Please note: Kohl Gallery is closed between exhibitions and during all college breaks.